TheGeekOnSkates/iCadeOS/README.md

 * Create a nicer background on startup; maybe code a program that puts some instructions on there or something
 * Research which license to use - I really want UNLICENSE, but the 6502 piece was created under something else
 * Test the canvas with screen readers and make sure it's accessible - this system could be used to create audio games (and in fact some of the code it's running was originally built for that) so I want to make sure people who want to can do that.
+* Idea: auto-run from URL (like the Commodore PET emulator)?
+One wrinkle tho: sound.
+Some browsers don't allow sound unless the user pushes a button.
+So maybe in wires.js, if the URL contains program code, just put a "start game" button on it or something...
 * Minify the HTML, JS, and CSS
 * **MINI-BOSS:** Write an Assembly program that uses the timer
 * **MINI-BOSS:** Finalize my memory map in wires.js, add comments to all JS code I haven't yet, and update the code to include whatever comments the license requires